Aviators Square (Szczecin): History

-On 21 August 2002, at the square was placed the equestrian statue dedicated to Bartolomeo Colleoni, a 15-century mercenary and a captain general in service of the Republic of Venice.
-It was ceremonially unveiled on 31 August 2002.
-The monument was originally made in 1909, as a copy of the statue in Venice, Italy, originally designed by Andrea del Verrocchio, and relocated from Szczecin to Warsaw in 1948, before being returned in 2002.
+In 2002, it was renovated and remodeled, being transformed from a garden to an urban square.
+On 21 August 2002, the equestrian statue dedicated to Bartolomeo Colleoni, a 15-century mercenary and a captain general in service of the Republic of Venice, was placed at the square.
+The unveiling ceremony was held on 31 August 2002.
+The monument was originally made in 1909, as a copy of the 1488 statue in Venice, Italy, originally designed by Andrea del Verrocchio, and relocated from Szczecin to Warsaw in 1948, before being returned in 2002.